This Summer’s Sculpt Mode Refactor

 It turns out Blender was bottlenecked by two things: building the BVH tree that accelerates spatial searches and raycasting and uploading the mesh data to the GPU for drawing.

 Improving the BVH build time was a months-long iterative process of finding bottlenecks with a profiler, addressing them, and cleaning the code to make further refactoring possible.
 Adding trivial multi-threading to the calculation of bounds and other temporary data was the most significant improvement, at almost 5x.
 Beyond that, reducing memory usage improved performance by another 30%, simplifying the spatial partitioning of face indices using the C++ standard library another 30%.
-And finally, changing the BVH from storing triangles to storing faces (for a quad mesh there are half as many triangles as faces!) improved performance by another 2.3x.
+And finally, changing the BVH from storing triangles to storing faces (for a quad mesh there are half as many faces as triangles!) improved performance by another 2.3x.

 Entering sculpt mode is about 5 times faster compared to 4.2 (a change from 11 to 1.9 seconds with a 16 million face mesh with a Ryzen 7950x).